philipstubbs13/nhl-etl-pipeline/README.md

 ```

 The `BUILD_PATH` environment variable is the path (relative to the root of the project) where the react app outputs the frontend assets needed to deploy to production.
 For more information on deployment, see [Deployment](#deployment).

+### <a name="api"></a> About the API

+The data for this project is available for use through an API built using Node.js.
+Using Node.js, this API extracts team and player data from the NHL API, and then transforms the data into a usable source so that it can be loaded into CSV files.

+The code for the API is available within the `backend` directory of this project.

+For more information on the endpoints used for this project, see the [API Documentation](https://nhl-etl-pipeline.herokuapp.com/).

 ## <a name="getting-started"></a>Getting Started